 short communications of a few printed pages in the nature of notes or brief accounts of work in progress

-letters to the Editor relating specifically to articles that have previously appeared in JAP
+letters to the Editor relating specifically to articles previously appeared in JAP

 Papers published in Advances in Applied Probability (AAP) can be

-longer research papers in applied probability, which may include expository material
+longer papers in applied probability, which may include expository material

 expository papers on branches of mathematics of interest to probabilists